To The Victoria Falls

 Widespread concern was raised over the proposed Santonga development, first announced in 2007 and relaunched in late 2014 by Africa Albida Tourism as part of the expansion of their Victoria Falls Safari Lodge Estate.
 The $12 million project, presented as an educational ‘eco-park’ attraction, will be one of the most significant new developments within the immediate vicinity of the Falls since the construction of the Safari Lodge itself - if allowed to go ahead (Victoria Falls Bits and Blogs, April 2015).

-The largest shadow hanging over the future conservation of the Falls and its surrounds comes from the Batoka Gorge Hydro-Project, first proposed in the 1950s and currently undergoing a revised feasibility review.
-The proposed dam, some 50 kilometres downstream from the Falls, has the potential to flood the gorges below the Falls, bringing to an end commercial white-water rafting and forever changing their unique nature (Victoria Falls Bits and Blogs, Feb 2013).
+The largest shadow, however, hanging over the future conservation of the Falls and its surrounds perhaps comes in the shape of the Batoka Gorge Hydro-Project, first proposed in the 1950s and currently undergoing a revised feasibility review.
+The proposed dam, some 50 kilometres downstream from the Falls, would flood the gorges below the Falls, forever changing their unique nature and bringing to an end commercial white-water rafting (Victoria Falls Bits and Blogs, Feb 2013a).